timescale/docs/promscale/send-data/opentelemetry.md

 `endpoint: "promscale-connector.default.svc.cluster.local:9202"`

 # Configure the OpenTelemetry instrumentation
-While using the OpenTelemetry Collector to export data to an observability backend is recommended in production, you can also send data from OpenTelemetry instrumentation libraries and SDKs directly to Promscale using OTLP.
+We recommend that you use the OpenTelemetry Collector to export data to an observability backend in production.
+However, you can also send data from OpenTelemetry instrumentation libraries and SDKs directly to Promscale using OTLP.

 The specifics of the configuration depend on each SDK and library.
 See the corresponding github repository or the [OpenTelemetry documentation][otel-docs] for more information.